 |Overall Acceptance Rate||81%|

-Let's take a closer look at to get a clearer sense of what Valley City State University offers and if it might be the right college for you.
+Let's take a closer look at these areas to get a better sense of what Valley City State University offers and if the school could be the right college for you.

-About 72% of students who start at Valley City State University come back for their second year of college.
-Valley City State University's six-year graduation rate for undergrads is 45%.
+Approximately 60% of first-year, full-time undergrads who start at Valley City State Universityreturn for their sophomore year.
+Around 53% of students who started at Valley City State University earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-The average student debt for graduates in the class of 2021 was around $28,615 per student, not including those with no debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $25,768 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Valley City State University seems like a school you want to apply to, click the heart button to save it to your college list.